 Within walking distance

 Helmsley is a tourist hotspot (and a 1.5 mile drive).
 Helmsley welcomes visitors throughout the year and is well known for its dog friendly shops, eateries and market.
-Helmsley Castle and the Walled Garden, plus the start of the Cleveland Way provide opportunities for getting fresh air in beautiful surroundings.
-The heated outdoor swimming pool (summer months) is a popular choice, and if you have all the cottages booked we recommend reserving a private session at the pool too.
+Helmsley Castle and the Walled Garden, provide opportunities for getting fresh air in beautiful surroundings.
+The heated open air swimming pool (seasonal opening, plus sauna) is a popular choice, and if you have booked all the cottages create a special memory by booking a private pool session too.
 The National Centre for Birds of Prey is located within Duncombe Park and welcomes guests of all ages.
+Helmsley’s Arts Centre offers film screenings, live performances and craft workshops.

 A short drive (c.
-5 miles)
+5 – 10 miles)

 Try something new – go horse riding over the North York Moors (Bilsdale Riding Centre) or soar in the sky on a glider flight.